ben-goldman/ode/README.md

-# ode
+# A Crash Course in Numerical Methods for Initial Value Problems

-Example code for MATH 1208 final project
+Example code for MATH 1208 final project.

-To run the example from section 8, run `python tetherball.py` from the repo root directory.
+To run the example from section 8, run `python tetherball.py` from the root directory.

+Dependencies:
+- python
+- matplotlib
+- numpy
+- tqdm